hiroroxxxx/2018-02_DockerComposeBatchExample/README.md

-# docker-compose invoking batch example.
+# invoking a docker-compose batch example

-## How to invoke batch
+## How to invoke batch via docker-compose

 ```console
 $ docker-compose run --rm -T batch this is batch arguments
 ```

-This command includes building docker image.
-You need to just execute above one.
+This command also includes building docker image to run.

+You just execute the above command to get started.

 ## License